wp-plugins/ewww-image-optimizer/readme.txt

 = 1.7.2 =
 * fixed: Import button not shown on Optimize More in some cases
+* fixed: Bulk Optimize for Nextgen was broken

 = 1.7.1 =
 * fixed: syntax error causing white screen of death for Nextgen v2